EMC-Dojo/cf-persist-service-broker/README.md

 # CF-Persistence Service Broker
+This service broker provides the necessarily binding to orchestrate Cloud Controller and Diego Volume Manager.
+By using this service broker, Cloud Foundry applications can gain access to persistence service as if using a local filesystem.
+The orchestration uses [RexRay](https://github.com/emccode/rexray) and [libstorage](https://github.com/emccode/libstorage) internally.
+In theory, the service broker should be able to orchestrate all types of persistence provided by RexRay when configured correctly.
+We have tested orchestrating EMC ScaleIO and are currently in process of testing EMC Isilon and VMAX.
+Please check out our documentation and [blog](http://dojoblog.emc.com) for more updates.

 ### Setup
 When starting the Service Broker you need to set a username and password.
 This is done by setting the environment variables `BROKER_USERNAME` and `BROKER_PASSWORD`.